Charles Thomson: Writings

 As secretary of Congress, Thomson chose what to include in the official journals of the Continental Congress.
 He also prepared a work of over 1,000 pages that covered the political history of the American Revolution.
 After leaving office, he chose to destroy the work in an effort to preserve the myths of War of Independence leaders as heroes and stated his desire to avoid "contradict[ing] all the histories of the great events of the Revolution.
 Let the world admire the supposed wisdom and valor of our great men.
 Perhaps they may adopt the qualities that have been ascribed to them, and thus good may be done.
 I shall not undeceive future generations."

 According to the publisher's note of the Historical Printing Society edition of Thomas Jefferson's Notes on the State of Virginia (1894), edited by John Leicester Ford, Thomson contributed a 25-page appendix to the original English publication, published by John Stockdale of London in a run of approximately 200 copies.
 In 1853 JW Randolph and Company republished the work and incorporated various materials from the estate provided by Jefferson's literary executor, Thomas Jefferson Randolph.
 The new publication corrected some errors in the original Stockdale publication, including an error in the original publication which Jefferson made note of in a 1785 missive to Thomson: "Pray ask the favor of Colo Monroe in page 5, line 17, to strike out the words 'above the mouth of the Appomattox,' which makes none sense of the passage...".
 The Historical Printing Society publication removes Thomson's notes from the appendix and instead offers them in footnote form throughout the work, according to the original plates to which they refer.

+In 1815, Thomson published his work, entitled, "A synopsis of the four evangelists : or, A regular history of the conception, birth, doctrine, miracles, death, resurrection, and ascension of Jesus Christ, in the words of the evangelists." which received much acclaim, even from Deist, Thomas Jefferson, who said as much in his letter of 9 January 1816 to Thomson.